BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 `/metadata/statprov`

-Returns a list of all state and province codes recognized in NatureCounts and for which there are records.
+Returns a list of all state and province codes (2-letter codes) recognized in NatureCounts and for which there are records.

 >**Example URL:** /api/metadata/statprov